 for up to twenty (20) hours per week during enrollment sessions.
 For the current list

 of available on-campus employment opportunities, please visit the Career Planning and Development Center's Student Employment Page.

 Off-Campus Employment: International students cannot work off-campus without specific legal authorization.

 Curricular Practical Training: This allows a student who has maintained F-1 status for at least nine (9) months (or four consecutive full time terms of enrollment) to work within his/her field of study during an approved internship for academic credit.
 In order to qualify for CPT, students must meet with an academic advisor and obtain a letter of recommendation and register for one to six credits of internship, COOP, practicum, student teaching, etc. Students should consult the faculty in their school or college for specific eligibility requirements for internship-for-credit.

 College of Arts and Sciences internships: biological sciences; English.
-Department of Behavioral and Social Sciences International Languages and Cultures, Nursing, Philosophy, Religious Studies, Interdisciplinary Studies (including International Human Rights and International Studies) students will need to contact their faculty advisor.
+Department of Anthropology and Sociology International Languages and Cultures, Nursing, Philosophy, Religious Studies, Interdisciplinary Studies (including International Human Rights and International Studies) students will need to contact their faculty advisor.

 Leigh Gerdine College of Fine Arts internships: art.
 Departments of Music, Theater & Dance; students will need to contact their faculty advisor.